Kristina Rewin Ciesielski

 Profile:

 Accepting students?
-Dr. Ciesielski is interested in taking a student in either Experimental or Clinical Psychology.
-Her preference is for a student with a previously awarded Master's degree.
-Please email Dr. Ciesielski if you are interested in pursuing graduate studies with her.
+Dr. Ciesielski is accepting students for Fall 2025.
+Please email Dr. Ciesielksi if you are interested in pursuing graduate studies.

 Strong empirical evidence pointing to the developmental and heritable/biological basis of anxiety disorders,including obsessive-compulsive disorder (OCD), provides the motive for my dual-track research program, with the main focus on brain networks underlying the top-down inhibitory control.
 One track examines the familial patterns of structural and functional connectivity of dorsal and ventral visual networks engaged in top-down inhibitory control during the course of healthy development, using working memory and functional resting-state paradigms.
 The other track characterizes structural and functional deviation of visual networks connectivity in adults and children with OCD, and in those with high-risk for the disorder.
 I use neuropsychology and combined brain imaging technology (MEG, ERP, MRI, fMRI, DSI) in collaboration with the MGH/MIT/HMS Martinos Center for Biomedical Imaging at Massachusetts General Hospital in Boston.
 The ultimate aim of my research is to identify a heritable functional and structural pattern of neural connectivity in OCD that will help to refine the neurodevelopmental model of the disease and to inform future efforts for neuroimaging-inspired strategies of early preventive intervention.